Frequently Asked Questions

 Please join us for one of our Parent Orientation meetings held on Saturday September 7 from 10-11:30am.
 We will go over our policies, guidelines, and expectations, and answer any questions you may have regarding the program on these days.

 Parents will receive a newsletter every month, via email, with important CTP information.
 This newsletter is also available online at all times.
 Please make sure you read all newsletters as they contain crucial information.
 If you do not have access to the internet, we will be more than happy to print a hard copy for you.

 Is there a dress code?

-Yes, ach age group is defined by a different leotard color for girls and all male students are required to wear a black shirt with black pants.
+Yes, each age group is defined by a different leotard color for girls and all male students are required to wear a black shirt with black pants.
 There is no dress code for Hip-Hop classes but we do ask that students may wear sneakers and any type of clothing that allows their body to move with ease.
-CTP dancewear will be available for pre-order through The Online Shop at BDC starting July 9, 2012
+CTP dancewear will be available for pre-order through The Online Shop at BDC starting July 15, 2013.

 The dress code is mandatory for all students.

 Yes!
 The CTP ends our 32-week session with a captivating showcase at a prestigious New York City Theater.
 The showcase gives students the chance to display what they have learned throughout the year.
 All students are expected to participate in the recital and dress rehearsal. *There is an additional fee for the performance and costumes.
 The 2014 Showcase weekend will be June 7-8, 2014.